KSingal/stitch-by-stitch/uniaxial/experimentData/readme.md

 Data Note:

-Video 2 of Pearlized Cotton Rib Y starts tracking at a late point, need to divide by initial length from another video such as video 1
+Pearlized Cotton Rib Y only has 4 points to track: one at each clamp and the two transverse points Each of the glove prototype samples only has 1 experimental video and 4 points to track: one at each clamp and the two transverse points